ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 If software testing isn't your area of expertise, seek out colleagues who are currently working in testing roles or have previous experience in these roles.
 Ideally you'll want to have at least 1 testing professional attending the session.
 Their perspective will be valuable in this format and they might be required to take a lead on supporting the group as they draft exploratory testing charters during the final stage.

-You might want to create a template or some example exploratory testing charters in a tool of your choice (e.g. Jira, GitHub markdown or a Word document)
+You might want to create a template or some example exploratory testing charters in a tool of your choice, for example Jira, GitHub markdown or a Word document.

 If you're conducting an in-person session you'll need:
 - Post it notes